nicholas-ds/StudioMuse/StudioMuse/docs/backedRefactor.md

 ### ✅ **Current Progress Summary**

-We've made significant progress in the backend refactoring:
+We've made significant progress in both the backend refactoring and local plugin functionality:

 1. **Core LLM Infrastructure**: Successfully moved the base LLM class, service provider, and prompts to the backend.
 2. **LLM Providers**: Successfully implemented both Perplexity and Gemini LLM providers in the backend.
 3. **Live LLM Testing**: Verified that both LLM providers can make successful API calls and return valid responses.
-4. **Testing Framework**: Created comprehensive test scripts that grow with each component:
+4. **Testing Framework**: Created comprehensive test scripts that grow with each component.
-   - `test_llm.py`: Verifies all LLM functionality with live API calls
-   - `test_api.py`: Tests API endpoints
 5. **API Foundation**: Set up the basic FastAPI server with health check and configuration endpoints.
 6. **Palette Demystification API**: Successfully implemented and tested the palette demystification endpoint.
 7. **API Client**: Created a client for the plugin to communicate with the backend API.
-8. **Test Provider Support**: Added special handling for test providers in the API to facilitate testing.
+8. **Local LLM Integration**: Fixed the local LLM integration in the plugin:
+   - Fixed prompt formatting in `PaletteDemistifyerLLM` to properly extract color data
+   - Improved error handling for palette loading
+   - Implemented proper display of results in the UI
+   - Fixed JSON parsing of LLM responses

 ### 🔄 **Next Steps**